vuejs/vuepress/packages/docs/docs/theme/README.md

 └── package.json
 :::

-- `theme/components`: Theme components are not automatically registered as global components.
-You can use [@vuepress/plugin-register-components](https://github.com/vuejs/vuepress/tree/master/packages/@vuepress/plugin-register-components) register them as global components.
+- `theme/global-components`: Components under this directory will be automatically registered as global components.
+For details, please refer to [@vuepress/plugin-register-components](https://github.com/vuejs/vuepress/tree/master/packages/@vuepress/plugin-register-components).
+- `theme/components`: Your components.
 - `theme/layouts`: Layout components of the theme, where `Layout.vue` is required.
 - `theme/styles`: Global style and palette.
 - `theme/templates`: Modify default template.